Maryland Hourly Paycheck Calculator

 2015ACS 1-year

 FICA is federal and applies in Maryland: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) may reduce FICA-taxable wages depending on plan rules.
+Above a federal threshold, Additional Medicare tax is withheld (no employer match).
+Eligible pretax benefits (Section 125 premiums, etc.) may reduce FICA-taxable wages depending on plan rules.

 County / City Employee Local Income Tax?
 Illustrative Rate How It’s Applied Notes